Doctoral Programs in Computational Science and Engineering

 The CSE PhD program requires international applicants from non-English speaking countries to take the academic version of the International English Language Testing System (IELTS).
 The IELTS exam measures one’s ability to communicate in English in four major skill areas: listening, reading, writing, and speaking.
 A minimum IELTS score of 7 is required for admission.
 For more information about the IELTS, and to find out where and how to take the exam, please visit the IELTS web site.

 While we will also accept the TOEFL iBT (Test of English as a Foreign Language), we strongly prefer the IELTS.
-Please note the minimum TOEFL iBT score is 100.
+The minimum TOEFL iBT score is 100.

 Degree Requirements for Admission